 Insoles are bits of cloth that go within your footwear or sneaker to provide ultimate cushion, heating, and a perfect match.
 Inserts, often known as ‘foot beds’ or ‘internal soles,’ serve the main goal of making footwear more convenient to use.

-For endurance and longevity, inserts are manufactured of the highest quality ingredients.
+For endurance and longevity, inserts are manufactured with the highest quality ingredients.
 Insoles are also protected in the case of reducing the force that will be applied to your feet during walking or running.

 Unless you use bespoke or customized footwear, you do not have arch support in your sneakers.
 Adding a footbed to your sneakers can make them more comfortable and will relieve tension and strain on your feet.